 The required partner agencies include the WIOA Title I Provider (SEAEDD), Title II- Adult Education, Title III- Arkansas Division of Workforce Services and Title IV- which includes DSB and Vocational Rehabilitation Services.
 Additional partners include: Migrant and Seasonal Farm Worker and Older Worker programs.
 ADWS services include employer services, Veterans' services, Unemployment Insurance and TANF.
 Adult education has numerous locations but are co-located in many of our workforce centers.
 Arkansas Rehabilitation Services and Services for the Blind has two offices, Monticello and Pine Bluff but staff travel to service customers in remote areas and in workforce centers.
 Migrant and Seasonal Farm Worker Program is located in the Dumas Workforce Center.
 Arkansas Human Development Corporation provides free assistance to seasonal and migrant agricultural workers in AR.
 The Older Worker Program is not located in Southeast Arkansas but services the area and utilizes the workforce centers.
-ADWS is co-located in Pine Bluff and Monticello.
+ADWS is co-located in Pine Bluff and Monticello. and Dumas

+One optional partner is the Veterans' Worldwide Assistance Program, located in Rison.
+VWAP provides counseling and mentoring for veterans and their immediate families.
+VWAP also makes referrals for WIOA services.
 Most partners provide services throughout the local workforce development area comprised of ten counties: Arkansas, Ashley, Bradley, Chicot, Cleveland, Desha, Drew, Grant, Jefferson and Lincoln.